kathangabani-nyu/hyperspectral-road-quality-analysis-NYC/docs/README.md

 # Hyperspectral Road Quality Analysis - NYC

 A research-grade machine learning pipeline for pavement classification using hyperspectral imagery.
-This system achieves 65-70% classification accuracy on the NYU TuckMapping Brooklyn hyperspectral dataset (288 spectral bands) using LiDAR-derived ground truth validation.
+This system achieves 65-70% classification accuracy on the    hyperspectral dataset (288 spectral bands) using LiDAR-derived ground truth validation.

 ## Project Structure